Absentee landlord

 In economics, an absentee landlord is a person who owns and rents out a profit-earning property, but does not live within the property's local economic region.
 The term "absentee ownership" was popularised by economist Thorstein Veblen's 1923 book of the same name, Absentee Ownership.
-Overall, tax policy seems to favour absentee ownership.
 However, some jurisdictions seek to extract money from absentee owners by taxing land.
 Absentee ownership has sometimes put the absentee owners at risk of loss.

 Ireland

 Absentee landlords were a highly significant issue in the history of Ireland.
 In the 16th and 17th centuries, much of Ireland's land was confiscated from Catholic landowners by the Crown during the plantations of Ireland and granted to Protestant settlers from Great Britain.
 Many of these settlers and their descendants eventually returned to Britain while continuing to own their Irish estates, renting them out to local tenants.
 In 1782, Irish Patriot Party politician Henry Grattan claimed that absentee landlords earned approximately £800,000 per annum from their Irish estates and attempted to impose an additional tax on remittances sent to them.
 However, absentee landlords also reinvested their rental income into constructing roads and bridges in Ireland to improve local economies, many of which still exist today; one such landlord was Lord Palmerston, who went into debt to develop his estates in Sligo, an investment that eventually paid off.

 By the 1800s, resentment towards these landlords grew, as not only were the absentee landlords all Protestant, but the goods produced on their estates were primarily exported to foreign markets.
 This system became particularly detrimental to the Irish public during the Great Famine, when, despite Ireland becoming a net importer of food, millions either died of starvation or disease or emigrated elsewhere.
 In the years following the famine, the Irish National Land League engaged in the Land War to address the issue of absentee landlords in Ireland.
 The issue was one of the contributing factors that led to the Irish revolutionary period, although it had largely been resolved by the British government in 1903 through the Land Acts.